fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/transactions.md

 secp256k1 signatures.

-After putting his signature and public key in the signature script, Bob broadcasts the transaction to Bitcoin miners through the peer-to-peer network.
+After putting his signature and public key in the signature script, Bob broadcasts the transaction to Fabcoin miners through the peer-to-peer network.
 Each peer and miner independently validates the transaction before broadcasting it further or attempting to include it in a new block of transactions.